User Research: Developing Heuristics for Android Auto App Developers

 Final Deliverable - Set of Heuristics for Independent App Developers for Android Auto

-Consider whether the app you are designing would be interacted with only while drivers are driving.
+Consider whether the app you are designing would be interacted with only while driving.
 Some drivers start up apps before they get in the car - others start apps while driving.

 Be consistent in visual and interaction design between phone and head unit (in-car screen) - users find the same things in the same places, with the same icons - contributes towards a seamless switch from phone to car, and familiarity, and conventions reduce cognitive load